EQuimper/twitter-clone-with-graphql-reactnative/README.md

 }
 ```

-Here simple creation who required a text to make it work.
+Here simple creation which requires a text to make it work.
 We also add this resolver inside a new type call Mutation.
 Mutation is all about everything else than GET, like PUT, DELETE, POST.
 Also we need to add this Mutation inside the schema object.

 ##### src/graphql/resolvers/tweet-resolvers.js